-Car: From Seattle (about 87 miles away) or Tacoma (about 65 miles away), take Highway 5 South to Highway 512 East, then drive south on Highway 7; continue east on Highway 706 at Elbe and continue on to the Nisqually Entrance.
-From Portland, Oregon (about 136 miles away), take I-5 North to U.S. 12 East to Morton; then take Highway 7 North and turn east on Highway 706 at Elbe, continuing on to the Nisqually Entrance.
+Car: From Seattle (about 87 miles away) or Tacoma (about 60 miles away), take Interstate 5 South to Highway 512 East, then drive south on Highway 7; continue east on Highway 706 at Elbe and continue on to the Nisqually Entrance.
+From Portland, Oregon (about 138 miles away), take I-5 North to U.S. 12 East to Morton, then take Highway 7 North and turn east on Highway 706 at Elbe, continuing on to the Nisqually Entrance.

-Southwest entrance: Follow the above directions to Nisqually Entrance, which is the only entrance open year-round.
+Southwest entrance: Follow the above directions to the Nisqually Entrance, which is the only entrance open year-round.

-Southeast entrance: From Yakima, take Highway 12 West, then take Highway 123 North to Stevens Canvon Entrance.
+Southeast entrance: From Yakima, take U.S. 12 West, then take Highway 123 North to the Stevens Canyon Entrance.

-Northeast entrance: From Seattle/Tacoma, take Highway 410 South; from Yakima, take Highway 12 to Highway 410 North, to White River Entrance.
+Northeast entrance: From Seattle/ Tacoma, take Highway 410 East; from Yakima, take U.S. 12 West to Highway 410 North, to the White River Entrance.

-Northwest entrance: Take Highway 165 South to Carbon River Road Note: Road is closed to vehicles at the entrance due to road damage, but is open to foot and bicycle traffic.
+Northwest entrance: Take Highway 165 South to Carbon River Road.
+Note: Road is closed to vehicles at the entrance due to road damage, but is open to foot and bicycle traffic.
 Plan to leave bicycles on trailheads, as they are not permitted on trails.

 In the winter, all park roads are closed except the stretch between Nisqually and Paradise.
 The road between Longmire and Paradise closes nightly and opens each day dependent on weather and avalanche conditions.
-Follow the park Twitter feed for daily winter road opening information: twitter.com/MountRainierNPS.
-You can also visit nps.gov/mora.
+Follow the park Twitter feed at twitter.com/MountRainierNPS.
+You can also visit nps.gov/mora or call the park at (360) 569-2211 for updates.

-Note: During winter months, all vehicles are required to carry tire chains when traveling in the park (Nov 1 - May 1).
+Note: During winter months, all vehicles are required to carry tire chains when traveling in the park (November 1 through May 1).
 This requirement applies to all vehicles, regardless of tire type or weather conditions.
-For more information, visit nps.gov/ mora.
+For more information, visit nps.gov/mora.

-Air: The closest major airports are Seattle-Tacoma International Airport (85 miles away), Portland International Airport (131 miles away). and Yakima Air Terminal (134 miles away).
+Air: The closest major airports are Seattle-Tacoma International Airport (73 miles away), Portland International Airport (138 miles away) and Yakima Air Terminal (66 miles away).